 Several important data access Manipulators are implemented at the moment.
 They include term evaluation Manipulators, that store the evaluation value of a Term in one variable, useful for analysis, as well as debugging.
-Similarly, an extraction Manipulator is available for accessing ModelboundData values that can fit into regular variables.
+Similarly, an extraction Manipulator is available for accessing ModelboundData values that can fit into regular variables (more on this in the next sections).

-Finally, the most important Manipulators are the Integrators, which have their own specialized container in the CompositeIntegrator.
-The essentials of Integrators were covered in Section 3.1.3, where the concepts of integrators and integration steps are introduced.
-In the following few paragraphs some of these concepts will be discussed in slightly more detail.
-The CompositeIntegrator controls any single integration call in two ways:
+Finally, the most important Manipulators are the Integrators, which have their own specialized container in the CompositeIntegrator object.
+These objects are responsible for the time integration, and the CompositeIntegrator controls any single integration call in two ways: